 The calculated temperatures are compared to the measured ones for elevations between 200 mm and 700 mm in Fig. 5.36 to Fig. 5.41.
-For each elevation, the calculated temperatures of the cladding in the outer ring (blue curves), and of the inner zirconia layer
+For each elevation, the calculated temperatures of the cladding in the outer ring (green curves), and of the inner zirconia layer

-(cyan curves) are shown, together with the corresponding measured values (red and brown curves, respectively).
-The black curves depict the corresponding results obtained with the former release version 3.2.1.
+(cyan curves) are shown, together with the corresponding measured values (black and brown curves, respectively).
+The blue and red curves depict the corresponding results obtained with the former release versions 3.2.1 and 3.3 respectively.
 Due to the failure of the thermocouples at elevations 200 mm (Fig. 5.36) and 500 mm (Fig. 5.39), the experimental values are replaced by the measurements from the ultrasonic thermometers (TUS).